With their dazzling colors, fragrance, and easy growth, bulbs make a great addition to the garden.

 ‘Delft Blue Mix’ deftly displays the large flower heads and full spectrum of colors of M. armeniacum in bright shades of baby blue, cobalt, white, and two-tones.

-Reaching heights of up to 8 inches, they’ll do well in sun to partial shade in Zones 3-8.
+Reaching heights of up to eight inches, they’ll do well in sun to partial shade in Zones 3 to 8.

 ‘White Magic’ is an M. aucheri cultivar that features pure white flowers on tall, 12-inch stems and a light, fruity fragrance.

-This type is suitable for growing in Zones 3-8.
+This type is suitable for growing in Zones 3 to 8.

 Want More Choices?

-Be sure to check out our 9 of the Best Grape Hyacinth Varieties for Your Garden for more selections.
+Be sure to check out our supplemental guide, “9 of the Best Grape Hyacinth Varieties for Your Garden.”

 Managing Pests and Disease